Sitefinity/mvc-samples/FormsMigration/README.md

 2. Add all files from **FormsMigration** folder inside your Sitefinity WebApp project.
 3. Build your Sitefinity’s web application.
 4. Navigate your website and log on.
-5. Navigate your website on the fronend to http://[*mywebsite.com*]/MigrateForms.aspx, where [*mywebsite.com*] is the name of your domain.
+5. Navigate your website on the frontend to http://[*mywebsite.com*]/MigrateForms.aspx, where [*mywebsite.com*] is the name of your domain.
 6. Click the button *Duplicate forms to MVC* and wait.

 ### How do we map existing fields?